marcloney/AsyncFileUpload/README.md

       });
     </script>

-See example/ for further information.
+See example/ for further information or visit the [live demo](http://msblaster.marcloney.com/AsyncFileUpload/example/).

 ## Options